Ever have to input your birth date in a web form or app? Sure you have, and chances are you weren’t happy with the process.

-First you have to select from a drop-down of 12 options.
-Then you have to select from a drop-down of 31 values.
-Then you have to select from a drop-down of 100 values.
+First you have to select from a drop-down of 12 options for the month.
+Then you have to select from a drop-down of 31 values for the day.
+Then you have to select from a drop-down of 100 values for the year.
 This is a horrible user experience.
 And it’s even worse on an app.

 So when developing an Android version of an iOS app that required entry of a birth date (the iOS app went for manually keying the MM/DD/YYYY format), I decided to tackle this issue.

 I wanted to avoid those long drop-down lists.
 That’s relatively easily solved by a modal that allows the user to tap for the date and month.
 I put the date first so that there would be a clear demarcation between the numerical options and the alphabet-based options.
 Then, to prevent the pain of choosing a year from 100 options, that part is manually keyed in: four digits.
 Four taps for the year is easier than several scrolling options and careful scanning required in a drop-down approach.

 That’s the solution!
 It can certainly benefit from iteration and some fine-tuning, but I think it’s a dramatic improvement over the usual methods of entering a birth date.